This is the multi-page printable view of this section. Click here to print.

 1 - Portable Unprivileged NeuroDesktop

-An experimental unprivileged option for running NeuroDesktop without Docker or Podman.
+An unprivileged option for running NeuroDesktop without Docker or Podman.

 Minimum System Requirements